zahwah-codes/zahwah-codes/README.md

 - :nerd_face: I’m currently learning Typescript, PostgreSQL and Jest

-- :woman_technologist: I'm working on a MENA Creatives platform
+- :woman_technologist: I'm working on a MENA Creatives Platform

 - :dart: My 2022 goal is to learn Swift